aws/aws-sdk-go-v2/content/en/docs/migrating/_index.md

 // ...

-cfg, err := config.LoadDefaultConfig(config.WithRegion("us-west-2"))
+cfg, err := config.LoadDefaultConfig(
+	config.WithRegion("us-west-2"),
+)
 if err != nil {
 	// handle error
 }
 ```

 #####  Migrating from NewSessionWithOptions
-In this example we will show how to migrate overriding values during configuration loading.
+This example shows how to migrate overriding values during configuration loading.
 One or more
 `config.With*` helper functions can be provided to `config.LoadDefaultConfig` to override the loaded configuration
 values.
 In this example we show how to override the target profile that is used when loading the AWS SDK shared
 configuration.